-1 page composition/layout (Saved as jpeg or PDF) Due on 3/26
+1 page composition/layout Due on 11/4 in Class

 • Create a single page (8.5x11) single or multi-panel comic/sequential art contribution to a class 'zine.
 The content should include a message of support and care for your future selves as therapists or other helping professionals.
+Bring to class with you!